permitio/opal/README.md

     - Each OPAL-client (and through it each policy agent) subscribes to and receives updates instantly
 - ### OPAL is stateless
     - OPAL is designed for scale, mainly via scaling out both client and server instances, as such neither are stateful.
-    - State is retained in the end components (the policy agent) and source components (e.g. GIT, databases, API servers)
+    - State is retained in the end components the policy-agent (as a edge cache) and data-sources (e.g. GIT, databases, API servers)

 - ### OPAL is extendable
     - OPAL's Pythonic nature makes extending and embedding it extremely easy.